 "It seems that we're reading about these accidents too frequently," said council Vice President Brendan Weiner.

-Six people were injured in a head-on crash last September on the highway near Washington Avenue.
-One month later, a three-car crash killed two and injured four.
-In December, two more lives were lost after a head-on crash near Beckerville Road.
-Most recently, a head-on crash at the Route 70/571 intersection sent one driver to the hospital with critical injuries.
+Six people were injured in a last September on the highway near Washington Avenue.
+One month later, and injured four.
+In December, after a head-on crash near Beckerville Road.
+Most recently, a head-on crash at the Route 70/571 intersection with critical injuries.
 Other crashes involve vehicles leaving the roadway.

 Weiner recommended that the council again ask the state Department of Transportation to investigate improving the highway.

 "The council has a duty to try to petition, in the form of a resolution or something of that nature — or at least have them look at — doing some improvements to the infrastructure in Manchester," he said.

 Though Weiner noted that the crashes may not be entirely preventable, certain measures such as creating a dual highway or installing barriers could help make the stretch through the township safer.
 The incidents have become a problem, council member Sam Fusaro agreed.

 "You read letters and all the police reports of all the accidents and it makes you think about what could be done," he said.